WHO WE ARE

-We provide books and educational resources, so the children can discover the joy of reading.
+We provide children with books and educational resources, so they can discover the joy of reading.

-We provide tutoring and literacy support to disadvantaged children who are struggling to read.
+We bring literacy support to disadvantaged children who are struggling to read and write.

-We gather literacy and educational leaders and organizations around the world to share ideas and collaborate within the sector.
+We gather global literacy leaders and organizations to share ideas and collaborate within the sector.

-We bring together innovative technology, e-books, games, and locally-curated content to advance the learning of children in remote communities in their mother tongue and English.
+We bring together innovative technology, e-books, and digital activities to advance the learning of children in remote communities in their mother tongue and English.

 We are a global voice to spread and promote the importance of literacy, we empower people to advocate in their local community for this cause.